Alfredo-rep/Angular/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page. the following doc has been type on Visual Estudio code for the version develpment in 7.66.12 i woke up in the morning at the night cause my girl left my lonely soo lonely i mr lonely catn belive after still by mi side i really wantt do the things right i have no chaising you dreams so happy but now i feel soo lonely mr lonely i noboy fpr my own. mr lonelyyy